Sprouts of Resilience: A Journey from Seed to Tofu

 This performative, interactive, and community-engaged art project features a portable tricycle sculpture that grows soybean sprouts and invites community members to take sprouts from the sculpture home or into public spaces to nurture.
 In a communal gathering, participants will collectively transform soybeans into tofu through their labor symbolizing acts of cultural healing.

-Sprouts of Resilience: A Journey from Seed to Tofu is part of the Un-monument | Re-monument | De-monument: Transforming Boston Project presented by Pao Arts Center, curated by Lani Asunción, and funded by the Mayor’s Office of Arts and Culture, and the City of Boston with the support from the Mellon Foundation.
+Sprouts of Resilience: A Journey from Seed to Tofu is part of the Un-monument Initiative presented by Pao Arts Center, curated by Lani Asunción and in collaboration with City of Boston Mayor’s Office of Arts and Culture.
+It is brought to you by a grant from the Mellon Foundation.

 About the artist: